Make sure their names will never be forgotten

 They also show that the motives for persecution which existed during the Nazi period are still in existence today.
 “Every piece of information that is newly digitized is an expression of solidarity with the victims,” emphasizes Floriane Azoulay, Director of the Arolsen Archives.
 “Everyone who participates is sending out a signal in support of respect, diversity, and democracy.”
-German Minister of State for Culture and the Media Monika Grütters is patron of #everynamecounts; the UN supports the initiative, institutions including UNESCO, the Auschwitz-Birkenau State Museum, Anne Frank House in Amsterdam are partners.
+Monika Grütters (former German Minister of State for Culture and the Media unil November 2021) was the first patron of #everynamecounts; the UN supports the initiative, institutions including UNESCO, the Auschwitz-Birkenau State Museum, Anne Frank House in Amsterdam are partners.

 Remembrance during the coronavirus pandemic: multi-media installation on live stream